Grade Level

 Lesson Objectives

-Understand shape, and the different types of shapes including organic, free form, geometric shapes, and positive/negative shapes.
+Understand shapes and the different types of shapes, including organic, free-form, geometric, and positive/negative shapes.

-Be able to interpret a mola appropriate subject matter using shape and pattern
+Be able to interpret a mola using appropriate subject matter using shape and pattern

 Understand how to use and care for exacto knives safely.